 Postscript: Inspirations on Personal Development

-- “Your level of success will seldom exceed your level of personal development, because success is something you attract by the person you become.” -Jim Rohn
+- “Your level of success will seldom exceed your level of personal development, because success is something you attract by the person you become.” -Jim Rohn, entrepreneur and author

 - “Growth is the great separator between those who succeed and those who do not.
 When I see a person beginning to separate themselves from the pack, it’s almost always due to personal growth.” -John Maxwell, leadership author